Warnakala/blender-studio-tools/scripts-blender/addons/easy_weights/README.md

 Simply select your mesh object and run the operator.
 The armature will be un-hidden and put into pose mode if necessary.
 Run the operator again to reset the armature object's visibility states to what they were before you entered weight paint mode.

-I recommend setting up a keybind for this, eg.:
+I recommend setting up a key bind for this, eg.:
 ![toggle_wp_shortcut](/media/addons/easy_weights/toggle_wp_shortcut.png)
 If you don't want to use the hotkey editor, you can also just find the operator in the "Object" or "Weights" menus, and simply Right Click->Assign Shortcut.